 Here are some examples.
-The verb tenses that change are printed in bold and the pronouns and determiners that change are printed in color.
-Remember that the past tense of can is could and the past tense of will is would.
+The verb tenses that change are printed in bold and the pronouns and determiners that change are printed in colour.
+Remember that the past tense of 'can' is could and the past tense of will is would.

 Maggie said, “I feel ill.”